Snakemanp/Game1/README.md

 2. Build the project using Visual Studio or your preferred IDE.
 3. Run the generated executable file.

-  ## or
+OR

-1.clone the x64/release folder in reepository and run the .exe file directly.
+1. Clone the `x64/release` folder in the repository.
+2. Run the `.exe` file directly.